MarekSchiffer/pgu/macOS_arm64/01. Chapter 3 - exit/Readme.md

 means it can be seen by the linker outside of the file.
 There is nothing special about the name `_start` and it could as well be `hugo`

-Subnote: Normally, it's written `globl` I thought that's a typo and am running with `global` ever since.
-Both are identical.

-The error code, which is used as a communication tool to the outside up until Chapter 6 has to be in the intervall of [0,255] (1 Byte)

 **Immediate diffrences**
 Before we go into more details about the differnces between x86_64